Mayor's Office of Special Events

 - These Policies and Procedures apply only to City Hall.
 At this time the Bridges and the 6 light bridges that span I-69 in the Montrose area (Hazard, Woodhead, Dunlavy, Mandell, Graustark & Montrose), collectively called the Montrose Bridges are not available due to maintenance issues indefinitely and until further notice.

 - Non-denominational, non-profits and charitable events or causes (501(C) (3)) are eligible to make a request.
-Lighting will not be considered for commercial entities, personal occasions or religious observances.
+Lighting will not be considered for commercial or private entities and / or personal occasions.